Mehbooba meets Rajnath, discusses Kashmir situation

 Last week, an officer of the Jammu and Kashmir Police was badly injured in a stone-pelting incident in Srinagar.

-Yesterday, the Concerned Citizens Group, including former Union minister Yashwant Sinha and former National Commission for Minorities chairperson Wajahat Habibullah, had said that the violence in the Kashmir Valley shows no signs of abating and is, in fact, being stoked by “talk of revenge” and “unrestrained public statements” from various actors.
+The Concerned Citizens Group, including former Union minister Yashwant Sinha and former National Commission for Minorities chairperson Wajahat Habibullah, on Tuesday, had said that the violence in the Kashmir Valley shows no signs of abating and is, in fact, being stoked by “talk of revenge” and “unrestrained public statements” from various actors.

 The group, expressing deep anguish over the escalation in violence, said the solution to the present crisis lies in political dialogue.